Protection Of Children

-Our approach has not only been just working to keep children free from dangerous situations, we have been also actively working to counteract the poverty and social stigma that often lead to atrocities against children such as abuse, child labor, neglect, and child marriage.
+Our approach has not only been just working to keep children free from dangerous situations, but we have been also actively working to counteract the poverty and social stigma that often led to atrocities against children such as abuse, child labour, neglect, and child marriage.

-APPCO has massively engaged with several actors who have a responsibility to protect children: families, faith communities, and care providers as well as local and government officials.
-Our efforts focus on improving laws and accountability, increasing social services and supports, catalyzing behavior and attitude change, and strengthening child resilience to external shocks.
+Families, religious communities, care providers, and local and government authorities have all been heavily involved in APPCO’s efforts to protect children.
+Our efforts focus on improving laws and accountability, increasing social services and support, catalysing behaviour and attitude change, and strengthening child resilience to external shocks.

 Early childhood Development Initiative.

 Recognizing the significance of a child’s development about their future stability is critical in combating the poverty trend in vulnerable communities.
 Through academic excellence and physical growth, APPCO’s ECD initiative is designed to help groom youngsters who are ready to adapt to new social challenges within the communities.

 The main objectives of the initiative are: